CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img24.png)

-1. We can also send a private message to a specific person in Yammer.
+1. We can also send private message in Yammer.

-1. In the yammer dashboard click the **+** icon next to **Private Messages** from the left sidebar.
-When prompted select **Send Private Message**.
+1. In the yammer dashboard click on **Inbox** icon and select  **New Private Messages**.

     ![](Images/img25.png)

-1. In the Add Participants field, search or type the person's username.
+1. In the **Add People** field, search or type the person's username.
 A drop-down menu of usernames that matches will appear.

-1. Select the person's name that you want the message to be sent to, enter the message you want to send and then click on **Send Message**.
+1. Select the person's name that you want the message to be sent to, enter the message you want to send and then click on **Post**.

    ![](Images/img160.png)